Spring Dip Recipe: White Bean Tapenade on Sourdough

 Ingredients

-2-3 fresh bay leaves (or dried)
+2-3 bay leaves

-1 lemon cut in half
+1 lemon, cut in half

 1 yellow onion, peeled and sliced

-1 generous tsp. dried oregano
+1 generous tsp dried oregano

-1 generous tsp. chili pepper
+1 generous tsp chili pepper

-1 loaf sourdough bread, such as ciabatta sliced in half, length wise
+1 loaf sourdough bread such as ciabatta, sliced in half lengthwise

-1/2 c. melted unsalted butter, kept warm
+½ cup melted unsalted butter, kept warm

 Fresh snipped chives and chive blossoms

-How To Make
+How to Make

 1